suoto/vim-hdl/README.md

 trademarks of Mentor Graphics, Inc.

 Altera® and its logo is a trademark or registered trademark of Altera Corporation.

+Xilinx® and its logo is a trademark or registered trademark of Xilinx, Inc.

 vim-hdl's author has no connection or affiliation to any of the trademarks mentioned or used by this software.